Golf betting tips: Preview and tips for the 2021 Tour Championship

-By merely advancing to the elite field in Atlanta, the 30 qualifiers already know that they are exempt into the first three majors of 2020 as well as the WGC Mexico Championship.
+By merely advancing to the elite field in Atlanta, the 30 qualifiers already know that they are exempt into three of the four majors, some invitationals and the WGC Mexico Championship.

-Prior to this year’s tournament it was possible for one player to win the Tour Championship and another player to win the FedEx Cup.
-Last year, Tiger Woods emerged victorious at East Lake while Justin Rose won the FedEx Cup.
+Prior to the FedEx Cup Starting Strokes it was possible for one player to win the Tour Championship and another player to win the FedEx Cup.

 |Year||Tour Championship Winner||FedEx Cup Winner|

 |2018||Tiger Woods||Justin Rose|